 If you are unable to hand in any identification documents you have to try to prove who you are in some other way.
 This you can do, for example, with your birth certificate, family or military registration documents or marriage certificate.
 Such documents do not individually prove your identity, but sometimes several documents together are accepted as proof of your identity.

 The Migration Agency will register you as an asylum seeker using the name and other information given in your identification documents.
-This may mean, for example, that transgender persons are registered under the name and gender that they were designated at birth.
-Unfortunately, Swedish law does not allow us to register you under any other name, but if you want to use another first name or personal pronoun you need to tell us, and we will make a note of this.
+This may mean, for example, that transgender persons are registered under the name and gender that they were assigned at birth.
+Swedish law does not allow us to register you under any other name, but if you want to use another first name or personal pronoun you need to tell us, and we will make a note of this.
 It’s also a good idea if you tell us at this stage if you have special reasons for wanting an interpreter, counsel or investigator of a particular gender, or if you don’t want to share a room with other asylum seekers of a particular gender.

 You will be photographed and have your fingerprints taken

 When you apply for asylum you will be photographed and your fingerprints will be taken.
-Your photograph will be added to the Migration Agency’s register and will be used on the Asylum Seeker card (LMA-card) you will receive as proof that you are an asylum seeker.
+Your photograph will be added to the Migration Agency’s register and will be used on the Asylum Seeker card (LMA card) you will receive as proof that you are an asylum seeker.
 Children under the age of six do not have to have their fingerprints taken.